• Skip to primary navigation

 Nothing makes a party guest feel more special than a meal made entirely from scratch.
 I recently threw a pretty Christmas party, and when I told my party guests the beef bone broth in this French onion soup, itself, took 2 whole days to make, they were so impressed.

-I let them know that it was as simple as chopping an onion and garlic and adding them to a crockpot with a few pounds of bones and walking away, and they still were impressed!
+I let them know that it was as simple as chopping an onion and garlic, adding them to a crockpot with a few pounds of bones, and walking away, and they still were impressed!

 Making your own beef broth is really the way to go with this recipe.
 It’s so simple and SO WORTH IT!

-If you want a truly rich, full bodied, complex French onion soup, don’t settle for a heat-blasted, over-salted, collagen-less, boxed, store-bought stock.
-Take a look at my simple recipe for crockpot bone broth to really make this soup special!
+Store-bought broth certainly won’t ruin the recipe, but if you want a rich, full-bodied, complex soup, take a look at my simple recipe for crockpot bone broth to really make this soup special!

-How to Make Homemade French Onion Soup – Step by Step
+How to Make This Recipe – Step by Step

 A collage of 4 numbered images showing the process of making French onion soup.